 Estimates of overshoot abundance in this study were based on the relationship between known overshoot fallbacks and fallback abundance estimates.
 Variability in annual PIT tagging rates of juvenile steelhead from any single population or subbasin required pooling of data thereby reducing the sample size used in the regression model (N = 8).
 Ideally, similar PIT tagging rates from all potential overshoot populations would increase the sample size and potentially allow for population-specific relationships or relationships based on a similar number of dams required to fallback.
 Conversion rates of wild steelhead generated for this study (mean = 66%) were similar to conversion rate based on known overshoots (69%) suggesting that approximately 1 out every 3 overshoot steelhead do not successfully fallback downstream of Priest Rapids Dam.
 Of those known overshoot steelhead that did not successfully fallback only 16% (N =15) were last observed in tributaries.
 While the proportion of fish last observed in tributaries was not adjusted for detection probability, an instream PIT tag detection system (IPDS) is installed in every major and minor spawning stream upstream of Rock Island Dam with a mean (SD) detection probability of 0.894 (0.132) with a range from 0.505 to 0.999 (Waterhouse et al. 2020).
 While several potential minor spawning areas are not monitored using IPDSs (Fuchs et al. 2020), we assumed the most unsuccessful overshoot steelhead suffered either natural mortality or were killed during downstream migration from turbine strikes.
 On August 31, summer spill programs and juvenile bypasses are shut down for the season because the juvenile outmigration period has ended.
 Unfortunately, this coincides with the period when overshoot steelhead initiate their downstream migration back to their natal streams (Fuchs et al. 2020).
 Downstream survival rates of adult salmonids via turbine passage are largely unknown but decrease as fish length increases (Coutant and Whitney 2000).

 The spatial patterns of known overshoots (i.e., successful versus unsuccessful) upstream of Priest Rapids Dam suggest the number of dams is an important factor.
 The largest proportion of fallbacks were last observed at Priest Rapids Dam (i.e., one or two dams because Wanapum Dam has no PIT detection) and the largest proportion of overshoot steelhead were last observed at Wells Dam (i.e., five dams).
 Project specific conversion rates generally declined as fish migrated farther upstream.
 As migration distance, migration duration, and number of migration obstacles (i.e., dams) increased, fish condition was likely negatively affected which also likely contributed in lower rates of migration success (Caudill et al. 2007).
-As a result of an extended migration distance and duration, overshoot steelhead that fallback and arrive at their natal stream may have deleted energy reserves and exhibit greater rates of prespawn mortality or lower spawning success (Mann et al. 2009) and less likely to return as repeat spawners (Keefer et al. 2008b).
+As a result of an extended migration distance and duration, overshoot steelhead that fallback and arrive at their natal stream may have depleted energy reserves and exhibit greater rates of prespawn mortality or lower spawning success (Mann et al. 2009) and less likely to return as repeat spawners (Keefer et al. 2008b).